mark-watson/PythonAIBook/manuscript/Deep_Learning_Natural_Language_Processing.md

 ### Zero Shot Classification Using a Local Model

-Zero shot classification models work by specifying which classification labels you want to assign to input texts — no pre-training on labeled examples is required.
+Zero shot classification models work by specifying which classification labels you want to assign to input texts; no pre-training on labeled examples is required.
 We use the **MoritzLaurer/deberta-v3-base-zeroshot-v2.0** model, which is a modern and efficient replacement for the older **bart-large-mnli** model:

 ```python
 from pprint import pprint